-A wide range of Corporate Forum presentations, hosted by a variety of companies, were featured live and unopposed throughout the days on Tuesday, March 9 – Thursday, March 11.
-Recordings of their presentations will be available on the Academy’s website after the meeting has concluded.
-This collection of presenters offers a unique and significant opportunity to view the latest research and developments in the field of craniofacial implant technology.
+A wide range of Corporate Forum presentations, hosted by numerous companies, will be featured live and unopposed throughout the days on Tuesday, March 9 ‒ Thursday, March 11.
+This collection of presentations offers a unique and significant opportunity to view the latest research and developments in the field of craniofacial implant technology.

 The topics and presenters are selected by the participating companies without any input from the Academy of Osseointegration and CE credit is not available through AO.
 Presentation formats and options to interact with presenter will vary between companies.

 Corporate Forums Schedule

 12:00 pm (EST)

 8 Year Results After Ridge Augmentation With Customized Allograft Bone Blocks

 Patients with severe ridge atrophy who want to have an implant-supported restoration may benefit from individualized treatment protocols.
 Allogenic bone blocks as well as autogenous grafts are the materials of choice in many of these cases.
 The success or failure of the grafting procedure is determined by the close contact of the graft to the recipient bone surface.

 Customized Allograft Blocks are a crucial developmental step in block grafting.
 A custom block is produced using CAD/CAM technology based on a CBCT/CT scan of the defect area.
 The preoperative design and fabrication of the individual bone graft reduces the necessity to shape the graft during surgery.
 This optimization of the procedure reduces the surgical time significantly, leading to less complications.